7 Necessary Nutrients For Your Skin

 Healthy skin starts from within, basically proving the point that you are what you eat.
 The nutrients from our food work at a cellular level to repair and rejuvenate our skin and keep it clear, glowing, smooth, and supple.

 Here’s a look at the 7 skin-boosting nutrients you should include for a balanced diet.

-Healthy fats like mono-unsaturated and polyunsaturated fats are essential for keeping your skin soft, supple, moisturised and glowing from within.
-Too little fats in your diet can make your skin dry, rough and prone to wrinkles and sagging.
+Healthy fats like mono-unsaturated and polyunsaturated fats are essential for keeping your skin soft, supple, moisturized and glowing from within.
+Too little fats in your diet can make your skin dry, rough, and prone to wrinkles and sagging.
 Omega-3 fatty acids nourish and build cell walls and fight inflammation.

 Low selenium levels have been linked to an increased risk of skin cancer.
 Selenium is a mineral that helps antioxidants shield your skin from damaging UV rays.

 Selenium is found in whole grains, dairy, eggs, meat, poultry, and seafood.

 You can consult your doctor about how you can incorporate these nutrients for your skin in your daily meals, either through a diet plan or supplements.
 Don’t start supplements without taking your family physician’s advice.